Aaron-Bopp/TIM/50_Projects/Using spaced repetition for your conceptual notes.md

 Over the last month I have worked through ~200 [[evergreen notes]] using [[spaced repetition]], and the process has been very fruitful.
 Overall, I doubled the average amount of links per note from 7 to 14, and created almost 20 notes just based on connections I was making within my existing notes.

-I decided early on that I would use spaced repetition as a  [[Use spaced repetition as a memory tool for your second brain|memory tool for my second brain]] and not an [[incremental writing]] tool, although I may explore that more in the future.
+I decided early on that I would use spaced repetition as a memory tool for my [[second brain]] and not an [[incremental writing]] tool, although I may explore that more in the future.
 This doesn't mean I stopped myself from writing while reviewing my notes, but unless I have inspiration on the spot, I am not pushing myself to write.
 The point is to stengthen the connections of nodes in [[second brain]] because that is how I use it to remember things
 ^[[[Nodes in the second brain are an abstraction of our first brain]]] and grow my knowledge.
 ^[[[Evergreen notes organize knowledge so that it can grow]]]